r3vela710n/full-stack-nginx-wordpress-with-docker-compose/README.md

 	- [phpMyAdmin](#phpmyadmin)
 	- [backup](#backup)

-## Requirements for either way you chose
+## Requirements regardless of installation method

 Make sure you have the latest versions of **Docker** and **Docker Compose** installed on your machine.